alecthomas/entityx/README.md

 EntityX is an EC system that uses C++11 features to provide type-safe component management, event delivery, etc. It was built during the creation of a 2D space shooter.

+## Contact

+EntityX now has a mailing list!
+Send a mail to [entityx@librelist.com](mailto:entityx@librelist.com) to subscribe.
+Instructions will follow.

+You can also contact me directly via [email](mailto:alec@swapoff.org) or [Twitter](https://twitter.com/alecthomas).

 ## Recent Notable Changes

+- 2013-08-18 - Destroying an entity invalidates all other references
-- Python scripting system (alpha).
+- 2013-08-17 - Python scripting, and a more robust build system
-- Revamped build system, including selectable smart pointer implementation (Boost or stdlib).

-See the [ChangeLog](https://github.com/alecthomas/entityx/blob/master/CHANGELOG.md) for a full list.
+See the [ChangeLog](https://github.com/alecthomas/entityx/blob/master/CHANGELOG.md) for details.

 ## Overview